gcpreston/swb-rs/README.md

 * `--dest`: Specify the WebSocket URL to connect to.
 Used for connecting to an alternative instance of SpectatorMode, for example for local development: `ws://localhost:4000/bridge_socket/websocket`
 * `--source`: Specify the address and port of the Slippi stream.
 Defaults to `127.0.0.1:51441`.
 * `--verbose`: Print more logs.
 Useful for debugging.
+* `--skip-update`: Don't attempt to self-update.
+Useful for local development when not connected to the internet.